Back to Blog

 Designing a Draft Layer That Feels Invisible

 The goal was simple: make preview state persistent, but without complicating the core data model or introducing race conditions.
-We didn’t want developers to think about "saving drafts"—it should just work, like Google Docs.
+I didn’t want developers to think about "saving drafts"—it should just work, like Google Docs.

-Frontend-wise, we wrapped the preview iframe in a React context that syncs with the draft API.
+Frontend-wise, I wrapped the preview iframe in a React context that syncs with the draft API.
 The component tree doesn’t care where the data comes from—it just consumes the current state.
 This separation kept the implementation clean: the preview renderer stayed pure, while the draft logic lived in a dedicated service.

 Lessons Learned: Syncing State Without the Headaches